 “He hit me!!!”
 “She took my marker!”

-Unfortunately, the more we have an expectation that our children should not fight, the harder it is to deal wisely with the challenge of conflict.
+Unfortunately, the more we have an expectation that our children shouldn’t fight, the harder it is to be prepared for the challenge of conflict.

 Our kids aren’t going to stop fighting.
 In fact, we can expect that they will have many conflicts.
-What if we stopped viewing conflict as an unnecessary and irritating interruption, and started seeing it (and conflict resolution training) as an integral part of family life?
+What if we stopped viewing conflict as an unnecessary and irritating interruption, and started seeing conflict (and training kids to resolve it) as an integral part of family life?

-Children have neither the life experience nor the cognitive abilities to resolve conflict well.
-They are not bad kids, and I am not a bad parent if they fight!
+Children have neither the life experience nor the cognitive abilities to resolve disputes well.
+They are not bad kids, and we are not bad parents if they fight!
 We are all “beloved messes” – works in progress.
 It’s helpful to adjust our expectations to fit our kids’ abilities and embrace the fact that conflict is quite normal.

-- Unlike friends who squabble, siblings can’t retreat to a separate house when they fight.
-You are shaping your kids’ future marriages and parenting skills by helping them gain skills to solve and negotiate conflicts in their intimate, lasting relationships.
+- Unlike friends who squabble, siblings can’t retreat to separate houses when they fight.
+You are shaping your child’s future relationships by helping him or her gain important skills to solve and negotiate conflicts.
 What a great gift to them (and your future son or daughter-in-law!).

 - You are also equipping them for success at school.
 Research shows that “kids who practiced the best conflict-resolution skills at home carried those abilities into the classroom.”*

 - Adult life is all about peer relationships.
 Learning to solve conflicts can prepare kids to be effective team members at work or church.
-When siblings make peace after a brawl by tossing a pillow as they go to bed, they are learning the skills to playfully tease a cranky co-worker, or thaw the ice in a tense church committee meeting with a light-hearted joke.
+When siblings make peace after a brawl by gently tossing a pillow as they go to bed, they are learning the skills to playfully tease a cranky co-worker, or thaw the ice in a tense church committee meeting with a light-hearted joke.

-- An added benefit that we’ve seen in our work with families: Siblings who battle more as children tend to be closer as adults than siblings who avoid each other.
+- An added benefit that we’ve seen in our work with families: Siblings who battle more as children tend to be closer as adults, more so than siblings who avoid each other.
 They may even find themselves affectionately reminiscing about their crazy arguments as kids.

 With this in mind, stop legislating solutions to the conflict, which trains children to be dependent on you.
 Facilitate their learning, so that you eventually work yourself out of your referee job!